Work-based Learning and Placements

 The University will process personal data in accordance with the performance of contractual arrangements you as a student have with us (including your obligations to the professional body).
 (Art 6 1(b)).

 The University of Northampton also has a legitimate interest (as defined by Art 6 1(f)) to share your personal details before and during your programme with the organisations that provide you a placement and work based learning opportunity.
-A list of placement organisations used by the University of Northampton can be found here.
+You can download a list of placement organisations used by the University of Northampton.

 You have the right to make representation to the University and at any time during your enrolment on your programme.
 Should you have any concerns in relation to sharing your personal data for placement, please contact email@example.com